 Are Bond ETFs Safe?
 Bonds are supposed to provide safety, especially in times of crisis.
-We argue they are safe up to an extreme point at which point the FED steps in.
+They are safe up to an extreme point at which point FED had to step in

 Here is what you need to know about what happened during the Coronavirus Market Crash to Bond ETFs:

-- Bond ETFs have been severely stress tested during the March market crash and appeared much more liquid than the underlying – providing a lot of comfort to investors willing to trade immediately
+- Bond ETFs have been severely stress tested during the March market crash and appeared much more liquid than the underlying – providing some comfort to investors willing to trade immediately